Kevin Pillar Preview, Player Props: Braves vs. Mets

-Kevin Pillar -- with a slugging percentage of .261 in his past 10 games (including no homers) -- will be in action for the Atlanta Braves against the New York Mets, with David Peterson on the hill, on August 21 at 7:20 PM ET.
+Kevin Pillar -- .160 average over his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with Jose Quintana on the mound, on August 23 at 7:20 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+In his last game he had a hitless performance (0-for-4) against the Mets.

 Kevin Pillar Game Info & Props vs. the Mets